Friday, December 12, 2008

 The simplest narrative of civil conflict proposes that conflict arises directly from the nature of the dominant institutions in society and the separation of the society into the elite and the commoners.
 This class conflict narrative suggests that the elite form a coherent group, where control of major institutions is mixed or exchangeable, and status is inherited--resulting in a distinct social and cultural group that runs society with the primary interest of assuring its own status.
 This narrative isn't particularly common in America, and political opponents are often attacked by suggesting that they are promoting this narrative.

 A more traditional narrative in America is that of ethnic conflict.
 The most extreme case involves the legacy of racism in America.
-For much of American history, the dominant institutions defined a "black" race that was explicitly excluded from power and exploited. many members of the resulting ethnic group distrust the dominant institutions in America and has been the source of "black resentment" and "black separatist" movements.
+For much of American history, the dominant institutions defined a "black" race that was explicitly excluded from power and exploited.
+Coming out of that period, many members of the resulting ethnic group distrust the dominant institutions in America and has been the source of "black resentment" and "black separatist" movements.
 From this perspective, affirmative action programs seem to be an attempt to create a narrative of unity between African-Americans (blacks) and the dominant (white) institutions of America, not an attempt to provide individualistic opportunities.

 I was inspired to write this as part of an effort to understand another narrative of conflict, which seems to on the rise in recent years.
 It seems to be embodied in terms like "angry white men", and preached by talk radio hosts and the Fox News network.
 It is particularly complicated because it blurs the distinction between the elite and commoners, yet still plays on those concepts.
 It often attacks the elite on the basis that they hate the institutions that they control.
 Even as the narrators revel in their outsider/commoner status, they celebrate the power of their institutions and culture.
 There seem to be several aspects to this narrative.